greenaussie/demo_vpc_endpoints_with_ec2/README.md

 # VPC Endpoints with EC2

+> Richard Green, March 2020

-A quick work through using VPCs without internet connectivity.
+A work through using VPCs without internet connectivity, and forwarding DNS requests.

 We aim to be able to connect to the EC2 instance using AWS Systems Manager's Session Manager service.
 It is unlikely this would be sufficent for a real service, and note that it is not possible to access (for instance) updates for the instance.
 While this example is minimal, it could be extended if we wanted to connect to other nearby services, AWS services via other AWS VPC endpoints and more remote services via AWS PrivateLink